 - Read the ingredients carefully – make sure the sunscreen you choose does not contain zinc oxide.
 This common sunscreen ingredient causes anemia in dogs.
+Here are the risks of dogs ingesting zinc oxide.
 You also need to make sure the sunscreen does not contain para-aminobenzoic acid (PABA) which is toxic to dogs.

 - Stay clear of artificially-scented sunscreens – the artificial scents may irritate the dog’s skin or alternatively, if the dog does not like the scent it may feel uncomfortable and distressed.
 It is advisable to stay on the safe side and choose a fragrance-free formula.